By Xander Brett, First Year, History of Art and French

-Alexander Brett shows us how equality can really make a city feel like home, a place where all are welcome.
+The Croft Magazine // How equality can really make a student city feel like home where all are welcome.

 In recent years the Danish concept of hygge (loosely translated as ‘cosiness’) has exploded in the UK.
 Unsurprisingly, there has been an unprecedented influx of British tourists to Denmark and Copenhagen is now constantly replenished with a stream of hygge-lovers.
 Copenhagen is not only Scandinavia’s most hyggeligt city, but a perfect scale model of Scandinavian society as a whole.
 The first time I visited Copenhagen it was my eighteenth birthday.
 I was walking home from dinner with my family when we came across the prime minister giving an interview.
 We waited for him to come off air and he came over to wish me a happy birthday.
 It was a spontaneous and relaxed event only reflected by Copenhagen’s laid-back surroundings.